 This is one of many posts that are part of the series Jen’s Guide – Best Places to Eat in Hong Kong for Visitors

-This is the scene I see a lot when I head out from my apartment – a line of hungry diners waiting patiently for a taste of 1-Michelin starred Tsuta Ramen.
+This is the scene I see a lot when I head out from my apartment – a line of hungry diners waiting patiently for a taste of 1-Michelin starred Tsuta Japanese Soba Noodle.

 I don’t blame them.
 I have personally been drawn into that same line (without planning to!) simply because of the intoxicating truffle smell that wafts out through the doors.
 It totally draws you in.

-Tsuta Ramen has become my all-time favorite ramen shop in Hong Kong.
+Tsuta has become my all-time favorite noodle shop in Hong Kong.

 This place made history when it became the first ramen shop in the world to earn a coveted Michelin Star (at its first location in Japan in 2012).
 Since then, diner have been willing to line up, sometimes TWICE to deal with Japan’s weird early morning ticketing system, in order to get a taste of this elusive truffle-infused ramen.

-In the spring of 2017, Hong Kong was blessed with the opening of TWO Tsuta Ramen shops, one in Tsim Sha Tsui Harbour City, the other at V Point in Causeway Bay.
+In the spring of 2017, Hong Kong was blessed with the opening of TWO Tsuta locations, one in Tsim Sha Tsui Harbour City, the other at V Point in Causeway Bay.

-Tsuta’s ramen is different and special in many ways.
+Tsuta’s noodle soup is different and special in many ways.

 Additionally, there is a Miso version.
 Made with Haccho Miso from the Tokushima Prefecture, this version incorporate porcini mushroom oil and hot sauce.
 This one is also tasty (a bit heavier), but again, my favorite is still the shoyu.